 HMOs typically require their members to choose a primary care doctor who acts as their "gatekeeper" and coordinates their care.
 In addition, they often offer lower out-of-pocket costs in exchange for limiting members' access to providers outside the network.

-Another solution is for concierge doctors to explore alternative payment models, such as cash-based practices or direct primary care.
-These models allow concierge doctors to continue to provide high-quality care to their patients while also avoiding the limitations imposed by HMOs.
+Another solution is for concierge doctors to explore alternative payment models, such as practices that are primarily cash-based (relying on membership fees and direct payment for any additional non-covered services) or direct primary care.
+These models allow concierge doctors to continue to provide high-quality care to their patients while also avoiding many of the limitations imposed by HMOs on their practice style.

 In addition, concierge doctors can evolve their practices with the right approach and a commitment to quality care.